char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 The license has 201 lines of text and is composed of the header (lines 1-3), the terms and conditions (lines 5-176) and the appendix (lines 178-201).

-The license has 201 lines of text, and it's in what I call the **canonical form**.
-There are two variants of the Apache 2.0 license: justified version and version with text aligned to the left.
-As the justified version is the one you get by fetching `https://www.apache.org/licenses/LICENSE-2.0.txt`, I consider it the canonical one.

 ### License

 To apply the license to your software project, create a `LICENSE` file in the source tree's top level.